Věra Linhartová

-Věra Linhartová (born 22 March, 1938) is a Czech writer and an art historian.
+Věra Linhartová (22 March 1938 – 26 June 2026) was a Czech writer and art historian.

+Life and career

-She was born in Brno and studied art history at Jan Evangelista Purkyně University and aesthetics at Charles University in Prague.
-She worked in the art gallery at Hluboká Castle.
+Linhartová was born in Brno on 22 March 1938.
+She studied art history at Masaryk University in Brno and aesthetics at Charles University in Prague.
+Linhartová worked in the art gallery at Hluboká Castle.
 From 1962 to 1965, she was involved with the surrealist group in Prague and also contributed to the young writers' journal Tvář.
 In 1968, Linhartová moved to Paris.
-Since 1969, she has been writing in French.
+From 1969, she wrote in French.

 In 1972, she was the first female juror of the Neustadt International Prize for Literature, known then as Books Abroad.
 She nominated French author Nathalie Sarraute, but the Prize was awarded to Colombian author Gabriel García Márquez that year.

-She studied Japanese in Paris and from 1989 to 1990, she lived in Tokyo on a research grant.
+She studied Japanese language in Paris and from 1989 to 1990, she lived in Tokyo on a research grant.

-She edited and translated Dada et Surréalisme au Japon (1987).
+Linhartová edited and translated Dada et Surréalisme au Japon (1987).

-Linhartová received the Jaroslav Seifert Prize in 1998.
+She received the Jaroslav Seifert Prize in 1998.
 In 2010, she received the F. X. Šalda Award and the Tom Stoppard prize for her collection of essays Soustředné kruhy (Collected Circles).

+Linhartová died in Paris on 26 June 2026, at the age of 88.